yagizher/gta-resources/disc-inventoryhud/readme.md

-# ESX Compatibility

-This mod has not been updated to support the WEIGHT update by ESX.
-It also won't for some time.
-Please use this previous version of [ESX](https://github.com/ESX-Org/es_extended/tree/130df3f18f0e248623060a87399ed710022d715a).

-Reasoning for this is, alot of mods has not been updated and if I force mine to update no one can use mine and their old scripts.

 Run this SQL if you see action impossible errors `ALTER TABLE USER_INVENTORY CHANGE COLUMN count count INT(10) UNSIGNED NOT NULL`

 # BETA